 Linus called Debian a "pointless exercise" as the point of a distribution is to make things simple and easy to install.
 Now, I have personally never found Debian difficult to install, but I can certainly understand what he's talking about.
 Today I spend perhaps more than 95% of the time in the terminal emulator and I do feel quite productive, even more than I used to be with the software I used in the past, but all this has come with a price.

-I remember back when nano and mcedit was my favorite editors, perhaps I wasn't able to perform all the amazing things I am with Vim today, but on the other hand I lived in blissful ignorance not knowing any of the crap I know today and I was focused on the work I did, not on the tools I was using to get the work done.
+I remember back when nano and mcedit were my favorite editors, perhaps I wasn't able to perform all the amazing things I am with Vim today, but on the other hand I lived in blissful ignorance not knowing any of the crap I know today and I was focused on the work I did, not on the tools I was using to get the work done.
 This was not only much more minimalism at heart, but it was in fact in many ways also much more productive.

 Anyway, the big Vim aha moment was when I finally realized that I actually didn't "grok vi"!
 I had been reading the wrong blog posts and watching the wrong tutorials - none of these people really groked vi either, and they where just passing along all their bad habits.